center-for-threat-informed-defense/sightings_ecosystem/docs/technique-co-occurrences.rst

 line), the most out of any co-occurrences, and seen nearly 40,000 times with T1105 and around 34,500 times with T1027.
 It is also included in the largest grouping we saw – T1059.001, T1021.006, T1027, T1047, T1055, T1074.001, and T1568.001, represented by the light green line.
-Similarly, the same cluster of techniques, without T1055, were seen just as frequently, represented by the black line.
+Similarly, the same cluster of techniques, without T1055, was seen just as frequently, represented by the black line.

  .. figure:: _static/co-occurrence_software.png